backstage/backstage/plugins/scaffolder-backend/api-report.md

 import { TemplateActionOptions } from '@backstage/plugin-scaffolder-node';
 import { TemplateEntityStepV1beta3 } from '@backstage/plugin-scaffolder-common';
 import { TemplateFilter as TemplateFilter_2 } from '@backstage/plugin-scaffolder-node';
+import { TemplateFilterMetadata } from '@backstage/plugin-scaffolder-node';
 import { TemplateGlobal as TemplateGlobal_2 } from '@backstage/plugin-scaffolder-node';
+import { TemplateGlobalElement } from '@backstage/plugin-scaffolder-node';
 import { TemplateParametersV1beta3 } from '@backstage/plugin-scaffolder-common';
 import { UrlReader } from '@backstage/backend-common';
 import { WorkspaceProvider } from '@backstage/plugin-scaffolder-node/alpha';